 Inductive reasoning is a form of logical thinking that uses related observations to arrive at a general conclusion.
 This type of reasoning is common in descriptive science.
 A life scientist such as a biologist makes observations and records them.
 These data can be qualitative or quantitative, and one can supplement the raw data with drawings, pictures, photos, or videos.
 From many observations, the scientist can infer conclusions (inductions) based on evidence.
 Inductive reasoning involves formulating generalizations inferred from careful observation and analyzing a large amount of data.
 Brain studies provide an example.
 In this type of research, scientists observe many live brains while people are engaged in a specific activity, such as viewing images of food.
 The scientist then predicts the part of the brain that “lights up” during this activity to be the part controlling the response to the selected stimulus, in this case, images of food.
 Excess absorption of radioactive sugar derivatives by active areas of the brain causes the various areas to "light up".
 Scientists use a scanner to observe the resultant increase in radioactivity.
 Then, researchers can stimulate that part of the brain to see if similar responses result.

 Deductive reasoning or deduction is the type of logic used in hypothesis-based science.
-In deductive reason, the pattern of thinking moves in the opposite direction as compared to inductive reasoning.
+In deductive reasoning, the pattern of thinking moves in the opposite direction as compared to inductive reasoning.
 Deductive reasoning is a form of logical thinking that uses a general principle or law to forecast specific results.
 From those general principles, a scientist can extrapolate and predict the specific results that would be valid as long as the general principles are valid.
 Studies in climate change can illustrate this type of reasoning.
 For example, scientists may predict that if the climate becomes warmer in a particular region, then the distribution of plants and animals should change.